jasce/sticky-ui/README.md

  - Commit message must be in all lowercase.

  - Commit message must contain a type(any value in the above provided).

+### Contributions

+Contributions for this project are always welcome, just drop a mail at ```jascee.gtbit@gmail.com```, so that I can assign the push access.
+Or you can always contribute by raising issues and opening pull requests :)

+Cheers !!